astrox11/bridge/README.md

 * Ensure code is formatted (`go fmt ./...`)
 * Run basic tests or manual checks
 * Keep changes focused and well-documented

-If you want, I can also add:
-✔ issue templates
-✔ PR guidelines
-✔ coding style rules
-✔ architecture overview for contributors